 The KIBO Coding Stages Assessment (CSA) assesses a person’s progress in learning the KIBO programming language (Strawhacker, Relkin, & Bers, 2022).
 The assessment probes the five Coding Stages (Emergent, Coding and Decoding, Fluency, New Knowledge, and Purposefulness) that learners go through when engaging with KIBO and KIBO curricula.
 This assessment is conducted one-on-one by asking the child or teacher interactive and open-ended programming questions and is typically referred to as “Robot Games” with children.
 The assessment is designed to stop when a person has reached a certain threshold for incorrect answers, so as not to exhaust or frustrate novice coders, while still challenging experienced coders.
 Because of this design, the assessment can take anywhere from 5-45 minutes.
+To read more, please see our Publications page.

 What if the KIBO doesn’t have batteries?